 Aegon is exposed to changes in the fair value of its investments, the impact of interest rate, equity markets and credit spread changes, currency fluctuations and changes in mortality and longevity.
-Aegon uses common financial derivative instruments, such as swaps, options, futures and forward contracts to hedge some of the exposures related to both investments backing insurance products and company borrowings.
+Aegon uses common financial derivative instruments, such as swaps, options, futures and forward contracts to hedge some of the exposures related to both investments backing insurance products and Company borrowings.
 Aegon may not be able to manage the risks associated with these activities successfully through the use of derivatives.
 In addition, a counterparty may fail to honor the terms of its derivatives contracts with Aegon.
 Clearing members and clearing houses may terminate their derivatives contracts with Aegon.
 Aegon's inability to manage risks successfully through derivatives, a counterparty's failure to honor Aegon's obligations or the systemic risk that failure is transmitted from counterparty to counterparty may each have a material adverse effect on Aegon's businesses, results of operations and financial condition.

-Currently the possible impact of Brexit on clearing houses located in the United Kingdom is unknown.
-Aegon uses London Clearing House (LCH) as central counterparty to clear most of its derivatives transactions.
-If, following Brexit, the system of supervision in the United Kingdom is not considered equivalent to that of the European Union and LCH has not been granted recognition, new and existing derivatives cleared through LCH and executed by EU27 entities, may not comply to EMIR regulations and possibly existing trades may have to be terminated and replaced by new trades to be cleared by an authorized clearing house located in the EU27.
+Aegon uses the London Clearing House (LCH) as a central counterparty to clear most of its derivatives transactions.
+In December 2018, the European Commission declared the system of supervision in the United Kingdom to be equivalent to that of the European Union for 12 months following Brexit.
+If following this period LCH has not been granted recognition as a third country central counterparty by the European Securities Market Authority (ESMA), new and existing derivatives cleared through LCH and executed by EU27 entities, may not comply with EMIR regulations.
+If this situation materializes then it is possible that existing trades will have to be terminated and replaced by new trades to be cleared by an authorized clearing house located in the EU27.
 This could lead to additional costs and may impair the effectiveness of Aegon's hedging programs.